How SMEs can deal with a UK GDPR data breach | myhrtoolkit

-Many SMEs are understandably worried about receiving a GDPR data breach fine.
-The financial loss resulting from such a fine could seriously undermine the viability and prospects of the business; the reputational loss associated with a major GDPR breach can also take a heavy toll that reaches beyond the initial fine.
+Many SMEs are understandably worried about receiving a UK GDPR data breach fine.
+The financial loss resulting from such a fine could seriously undermine the viability and prospects of the business; the reputational loss associated with a major UK GDPR breach can also take a heavy toll that reaches beyond the initial fine.

-Here we provide an overview on what constitutes a GDPR data breach, what to do when a breach occurs, the financial side of the breach process, and how to better anticipate GDPR data breaches and minimise their impact for the improved security and safety of your business.
+Here we provide an overview on what constitutes a UK GDPR data breach, what to do when a breach occurs, the financial side of the breach process, and how to better anticipate UK GDPR data breaches and minimise their impact for the improved security and safety of your business.

-What is a GDPR breach?
+What is a UK GDPR breach?

-According to the Information Commissioner’s Office (ICO), a GDPR data breach occurs when there is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data” (source).
+According to the Information Commissioner’s Office (ICO), a UK GDPR data breach occurs when there is “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data” (source).
 The breach could be due to accidental or deliberate action or inaction.

 Examples of data breaches include unauthorised third-party access to data, sending personal data to the wrong recipient, or alteration of personal data without consent.
 As a result of the incident, the confidentiality, integrity or availability of the data becomes compromised.
 Whether you are a data controller or processor, you have a responsibility to report breaches, but to different people.
 Processors must report breaches to Controllers, and Controllers must report breaches to the ICO.